Allentown station (Central Railroad of New Jersey): 20th century

-Decline

 LV had its peak of passengers during the 1940s, however during the 1950s, as the Interstate Highway network grew and long-distance bus and airline service expanded, passenger patronage declined.
 LV petitioned the Interstate Commerce Commission to cut back its unprofitable passenger service.
 LV ended service to Allentown on February 4, 1961.

 The Allentown Terminal Station was operated jointly by CNJ and the Reading Railroad (RDG).
 Both CNJ and RDG leased each other's lines in Pennsylvania, and suffered the same fate in terms of reduced passenger ridership.
-RDG Allentown–Harrisburg passenger service ended in June 1963, terminating its Allentown service at the CNJ station by 1965.
-It continued operations to Jersey City, New Jersey for two more years before ending all passenger service from Allentown in 1967.
+RDG's Allentown to Harrisburg passenger service ended in June 1963, terminating its Allentown service at the CNJ station by 1965.
+It continued operations to Jersey City, New Jersey, for two more years before ending all passenger service from Allentown in 1967.

 After the end of passenger rail service to Allentown, both LV and CNJ stations were closed and abandoned.
 Both stations became derelict and LV station was demolished in 1972 with the widening of the Hamilton Street Bridge over Jordan Creek.
-Today only some rusting steel beams extending over the Creek remain.
+Some rusting steel beams extending over the Creek remain.

-CNJ rail lines were dismantled and Hamilton Street was resurfaced over where the lines had run.
+CNJ rail lines were dismantled, and Hamilton Street was resurfaced over where the lines had run.
 The CNJ station remained derelict until 1980, when the property was restored as a restaurant.
-The renovated property went through several owners (Depot Restaurant, Gingerbread Man, B&G Station, Jillian's Billiard Cafe) over the next two decades, lastly being called Banana Joe's which opened on Labor Day 2001.
-The property abruptly closed in September 2007 after a shooting which caused a dramatic drop-off in patrons.
-It has remained closed and vacant since then; the building slowly deteriorating.
+The renovated property went through several owners, serving as the Depot Restaurant, Gingerbread Man, B&G Station, Jillian's, and Billiard Cafe over the next two decades, and was lastly Banana Joe's, which opened on Labor Day 2001.
+In September 2007, however, the property abruptly closed following a shooting, which resulted in a dramatic drop-off in patrons.
+It has remained closed and vacant since then.